oracle/terraform-provider-oci/website/docs/d/disaster_recovery_dr_protection_group.html.markdown

 		* `source_backend_set_name` - The name of the source backend set.
 Example: `My_Source_Backend_Set`
 	* `backup_config` - The details of backup performed on OKE Cluster.
 		* `backup_schedule` - The schedule for backing up namespaces to the destination region.
 If a backup schedule is not specified, only a single backup will be created.
 This format of the string specifying the backup schedule must conform with RFC-5545.
 This schedule will use the UTC timezone.
 This property applies to the OKE cluster member in primary region.
 Example: FREQ=WEEKLY;BYDAY=MO,TU,WE,TH;BYHOUR=10;INTERVAL=1
+		* `exclude_namespaces` - A list of namespaces to be excluded from the backup.
+The default value is null.
+If a list of namespaces to exclude is not provided, all namespaces will be backed up.
+Specify either the `namespaces` or the `excludeNamespaces` parameter, but not both.
+This property applies to OKE cluster members in the primary region.
+Example: ["namespace_string_3", "namespace_string_4"]
 		* `image_replication_vault_secret_id` - The OCID of the vault secret that stores the image credential.
 This property applies to the OKE cluster member in both the primary and standby region.
 		* `max_number_of_backups_retained` - The maximum number of backups that should be retained.
 This property applies to the OKE cluster member in primary region.
-		* `namespaces` - A list of namespaces that need to be backed up.
+		* `namespaces` - A list of namespaces to be included in the backup.
 The default value is null.
-If a list of namespaces is not provided, all namespaces will be backed up.
+If a list of namespaces to include is not provided, all namespaces will be backed up.
+Specify either the `namespaces` or the `excludeNamespaces` parameter, but not both.
 This property applies to the OKE cluster member in primary region.
 Example: ["default", "pv-nginx"]
 		* `replicate_images` - Controls the behaviour of image replication across regions.
 This property applies to the OKE cluster member in primary region.
 	* `backup_location` - The details for object storage backup location of an OKE Cluster
 		* `bucket` - The bucket name inside the object storage namespace.
 Example: `operation_logs`